Grace for Families in the New Year - Crosswalk the Devotional - December 30, 2014

 "My Father, if it is not possible for this cup to be taken away unless I drink it, may your will be done."
 Matthew 26:42

 Fourth, God grieves with us.
 He doesn't rejoice in our pain or sit back and watch indifferently.
 Whatever trial you're facing, he is there, wanting the very best outcome even if sometimes we don't feel his presence or understand why things are going the direction they are going.
 When I find myself questioning God's loving presence, I reflect on Jesus in the Garden of Gethsemane where he accepted the painful cup of sacrifice out of profound love for you and me.

 "I have come that they may have life, and have it to the full."
 John 10:10

 Fifth, while being Christian means embracing our crosses, it doesn't mean we'll never know joy or peace in our lives or families.
 There is hope.
-My prayer for you is that you will have renewed strength, happiness, and faith within your families in 2014.
+My prayer for you is that you will have renewed strength, happiness, and faith within your families in the new year.